 Members of Atheist Ireland (Dublin & Cork), parents who are bringing up their children outside religion; and an ex-Muslim, ex-Hindu, and ex-Catholic speak frankly about their experiences.

 Broadcast on UCC98.3FM, December 2020, funded by the Broadcasting Authority of Ireland (BAI) under the Sound & Vision Scheme.

 ‘There are so many people there with different skills, who have a high educational background, but they are stuck there.
 They want to help develop their society.
 No one wants to come here to live here in that kind of situation,’ – Abdul, from Ghana, coordinator of the One Happy Family School on Lesvos, Greece.

-Broadcast August 2020 (Listen: Documentary on Newstalk: Against The Wire) Produced with the support of The Simon Cumbers Media Fund.
+Broadcast August 2020 and produced with the support of The Simon Cumbers Media Fund.